Right Sliding Panel

 • Metric Name: Click to select the metric line chart to display.

-• Aggregation Function: Supports function calculations on selected metrics.
+• Aggregation Function: Supports applying functions to the selected metric.

 • Grouping: Supports grouping the current data.
-For example, if viewing the response latency of a service, you can further view the response latency of each application protocol by adding l7_protocol as a subgroup.
+For example, when viewing the response latency of a service, you can further group by l7_protocol to see latency per application protocol.

-• Enable/Disable Tip Sync: When enabled, you can view the metrics at the same time point across all line charts.
+• Enable/Disable Tip Sync: When enabled, view metric values at the same time point across all line charts.

-• Click the time component in the upper right corner to filter data by time.
+• Click the time component in the upper right to filter data by time.

 #1.4 Endpoint List

-The endpoint list displays the metrics grouped by endpoints.
+The endpoint list displays metrics grouped by endpoint.

 Endpoint List